DC Pearls Dental Boutique

 For those with sensitive teeth, the winter can mean even more pain because there is simply more cold air to irritate the teeth.
 To combat extra sensitivity, use desensitizing toothpaste and don’t forget to floss after brushing – this stimulates the gums to keep them healthy and protect underlying roots.
 Furthermore, always use a soft toothbrush to avoid even more irritation.

 Drink Up for Better Breath

 We know our bodies need at least eight glasses of water for optimal health, but did you know it’s important for oral health too?
 Drinking water rinses out your mouth and keeps it moist—keeping smelly bacteria at bay.
 Moisture depletion can be maintained with proper hydration, reducing the feeling of a dry mouth.

 Our teeth may be hard, but they are not immune to extreme cold!
 In fact, drastic fluctuations in temperature can cause your teeth to expand and contract, which may cause hairline fractures in the surface.
 Limit your time in cold weather, and when that isn’t an option, trap heat near your face by wearing a scarf or mask when you have to brave the cold!

-For questions about your oral health this winter, please call us at DC Pearls Dental Boutique Phone Number 202-750-8718 today!
+For questions about your oral health this winter, please call us at Washington DC Office Phone Number 202-750-8718 today!